urbit/urbit.org-reloaded/content/faq.md

 ### Why is Hoon so weird? {#why-hoon}

 There are things about Urbit that are weird by design, and some that are weird because we haven’t gotten around to cleaning them up.
 [Hoon](@/docs/glossary/hoon.md), for the most part, is weird by design, but there are a few things about it we’d like to clean up.
+For a complete description of why we created Hoon, see the [Hoon overview](@/docs/hoon/overview.md).

 The runes are, once you get the hang of them, pretty nice.
 Your mileage may vary, of course, but many talented engineers have spent many, many hours writing Hoon.
 It’s a simple, practical language.
 But the learning curve can be a bit high.